 I must say, I was very good at it.
 One year and thousands of shipments.
 Nothing ever got caught.

 More on that later.

-Through my experience, I was able to learn a thing or two about cigars and lucky enough to try a multitude of varieties from different countries.
+Through my experience, I was able to learn a thing or two about cigars and was lucky enough to try a variety from different countries.